Noise Levels in Wydewood Estates, Midland, TX | Find Quiet Neighborhoods With Our Sound Map

 Southern Wydewood Estates

-Central Wydewood Estates sounds about 29% louder than Northern Wydewood Estates to the human ear, a 3.7 dBA gap.
+To the human ear, noise in northern Wydewood Estates sounds about 40% louder than in southern Wydewood Estates, a 4.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from N Loop 250 W do you need to be?